 Fields of purple await you at this quaint organic lavender farm, just south of Apiti in northern Manawatū.
 Tucked away down a little country lane, over six acres of lavender and herbs are grown here and are carefully cultivated and processed into essential oils.
 The on-site miniature store offers an array of lavender products to buy, hand made with the essential oils grown here.
 A must visit when the lavender is in full bloom between mid-December to the end of February, this garden is a whimsical place, perfect for picnics.

-Open seven days.
+Open Saturday to Sunday 11am – 4pm.
 Gold coin donation.

 Apiti Lavender Farm, Apiti